toggledbits/DelayLight/README.md

 and when I enter them at night, I usually only need one light to come on.
 The "on" list acts like a scene for that purpose: when a configured sensor trips, only the "on" list devices are turned on.
 The "off" list, then, allows me to specify all of the lights in the room, so that when the room later becomes unoccupied, I'm assured that *all* of the room's lights are turned off, not just the light that came on with motion.
-That also means that if any light in the room in turned on manually, a manual timing cycle is started.
+That also means that if any light in the room is turned on manually, a manual timing cycle is started.

 ### Reboot/Reload Behavior ###